How to Plan a Road Trip – The Definitive Guide 2023

 5. Fuel and Fuel Quality

-I was concerned with fuel quality and installed a secondary fuel filter.
-It does require regular ongoing filter replacement though, but I accept the cost of this over being stuck somewhere remote with the engine not willing to start because of water and other impurities in the fuel.
+Still, I accept the cost of this over being stuck somewhere remote with the engine unwilling to start because of water and other impurities in the fuel.

 6. Air Filter